CSCfi/mscr-docs/docs/voc-service/getting-started.md

 Select the status you want to change the items to from the list and finally press "Save".

-#### Subscribe to notifications about changes to dictionaries
+### Subscribe to notifications about changes to dictionaries

-You can subscribe to receive email notifications about changes to the dictionary by selecting "Subscribe to notifications".
+You can subscribe to receive email notifications about changes to the vocabulary by selecting "Subscribe to notifications".
 You can cancel your subscription by clicking the "Remove notifications" button.